sad270/ferdi/CONTRIBUTING.md

 ### Update Node.js and npm

-If Node.js or/and npm version have changed, don't forget update by with running `nvm install` if you use nvm or by manually update them.
+If node.js and/or npm version have changed, don't forget to update them by running the appropriate command of your chosen package manager.

 ### Update dependences